matt-harvey/tabulo/README.md

 [![Code Climate][CC img]][Code Climate]
 [![Awesome][AR img]][Awesome Ruby]

 Tabulo is a terminal table generator for Ruby.

-It offers a DRY, "column-centric" interface, and is designed to make it very easy to produce highly readable tables, even from large and unwieldy data sets and streams.

-Tabulo is both easy to use and feature rich, allowing you to quickly tabulate any enumerable collection, with options for automatic column sizing, a variety of border styles, and more.
+It is both very configurable, and very easy to use.

+_Quick API:_

 ```
 > puts Tabulo::Table.new(User.all, :id, :first_name, :last_name, border: :modern).pack